X-ray: Properties

 X-ray photons carry enough energy to ionize atoms and disrupt molecular bonds.
 This makes it a type of ionizing radiation, and therefore harmful to living tissue.
-A very high radiation dose over a short period of time causes radiation sickness, while lower doses can give an increased risk of radiation-induced cancer.
+A very high radiation dose over a short period of time causes burns and radiation sickness, while lower doses can give an increased risk of radiation-induced cancer.
 In medical imaging, this increased cancer risk is generally greatly outweighed by the benefits of the examination.
-The ionizing capability of X-rays can be utilized in cancer treatment to kill malignant cells using radiation therapy.
+The ionizing capability of X-rays can be used in cancer treatment to kill malignant cells using radiation therapy.
 It is also used for material characterization using X-ray spectroscopy.

 Hard X-rays can traverse relatively thick objects without being much absorbed or scattered.
 For this reason, X-rays are widely used to image the inside of visually opaque objects.
-The most often seen applications are in medical radiography and airport security scanners, but similar techniques are also important in industry (e.g., industrial radiography and industrial CT scanning) and research (e.g., small animal CT).
+The most often seen applications are in medical radiography and airport security scanners, but similar techniques are also important in industry (e.g. industrial radiography and industrial CT scanning) and research (e.g. small animal CT).
 The penetration depth varies with several orders of magnitude over the X-ray spectrum.
 This allows the photon energy to be adjusted for the application so as to give sufficient transmission through the object and at the same time provide good contrast in the image.

 X-rays have much shorter wavelengths than visible light, which makes it possible to probe structures much smaller than can be seen using a normal microscope.
 This property is used in X-ray microscopy to acquire high-resolution images, and also in X-ray crystallography to determine the positions of atoms in crystals.